andrewhuang2019/ItemTemplate/QuickStart.md

 If you want to check out the contract that is deployedm, it can be seen in the [block explorer](https://saigon-app.roninchain.com/).
 You just need to copy and paste the contract address above to see it!

+After the contract is deployed, head to the "artifacts/contracts/nfts/ItemNFT.json" and copy and paste the entire contents of "ItemNFT.json" into "src/abis/itemContractABI.json".
+Replace anything within "itemContractABI.json" with the contents of "ItemNFT.json".

+(Pictures here)

 10. **Fill out env file:**

 Paste your Pinata JWT from the key that you made, the contract address, and the gateway URL.